“The soul is no

 On dating apps like Tinder or websites like

-During the 17th-19th centuries, wanderlust masqueraded as a rite of passage called “the Grand Tour.”
+During the seventeenth and eighteenth centuries, wanderlust masqueraded as a rite of passage called “the Grand Tour.”
 The idea was that exposure to famous, beautiful, and cultured places throughout Europe would through a kind of osmosis transfer meaning, culture, in a word, character to visitors.
 This idea still lingers.
 It’s the pull behind every advertisement in buses, trains and subways urging you to end your sadness, find beauty, and become someone new—anywhere but the people and places you call home.

 The Grand Tour had its contemporary critics, my favorite one being Ralph Waldo Emerson, who himself was inspired by the Stoic philosophers criticizing wanderlust in the first 200 years after the Death of Christ.
 People have been traveling for questionable reasons for a very long time.